 The fashion model management business is highly competitive.
 New York City, Los Angeles and Miami, as well as Paris, Milan, Sao Paulo and London, are considered the most important markets for the fashion talent management industry.
 Most of the leading international firms are headquartered in New York City, which is considered to be the "capital" of the global fashion industry.
-Wilhelmina's principal competitors include other large fashion model management businesses in the U.S., including DNA Model Management, Elite Model Management, Ford Models, Inc., IMG Models, Marilyn Model Agency and NEXT Model Management.
-Apart from Wilhelmina and Parisbased and publicly-listed Elite SA, all other fashion talent management firms are privately-held.
+Wilhelmina's principal competitors include other large fashion model management businesses in the U.S., including Marilyn Model Agency, IMG Models, Elite Model Management, Ford Models, Inc., DNA Model Management, and NEXT Model Management.
+Wilhelmina is the only publicly-listed fashion talent management firm.